Art is a Business, and Artists Should Run It

 Registration also includes Colleague-level access to CHF's Digital Learning Portal.

-Attending the Art Business Summit was one of the best investments of my time and resources I’ve made.
+Attending the Art-Business Conference was one of the best investments of my time and resources I’ve made.
 I feel like the trajectory of my art career has changed because of it.
 I gained the confidence to share my ideas to an audience of peers and instructors who understand and support the vision for my art business and want it to succeed.

 Fine Art Painter

-The Art Business Summit gave my wholesale business the jumpstart it needed to propel me forward and tools to take the next steps.
+The Art-Business Conference gave my wholesale business the jumpstart it needed to propel me forward and tools to take the next steps.
 The workshops were informative, motivating and eye-opening.
 I recommend this event to all passionate artists who want to make a living doing what they love.

 Opening Reception & Art Business Congress at Turner House in Oak Cliff